 Beyonce is an event.
 Her projects are black holes, sucking up the space and time around them at a dizzying pace.
 She’s become the rule and the exception.
-The one pop star with a capital P that can tote the powerful nexus of feminism, America and America’s great sin in both of her cosmic hands.
+The one pop star with a capital “P” that can tote the powerful nexus of feminism, America and America’s great sin in both of her cosmic hands.
 Who can encapsulate the struggles of the most disrespected people in America: black women.
 And yet light a path to reconciliation inside the inner and outer worlds of their shared lineage and narrative.
-Whether the infidelity comes from Jay Z or Matthew Knowles or whomever; whether the fractured inner-world given as penance to the great tide of women our country has produced but not ever kept.
-Her second “visual” album, Lemonade speaks to those promises unfulfilled, uncounted, waiting to honored and baptizes itself in the murky poignancy of cheating and being cheated.
+Whether the infidelity comes from Jay Z or Matthew Knowles or whomever; whether the fractured inner-world given as penance to the great tide of women our country has produced but not ever kept, her second “visual” album, Lemonade speaks to those promises unfulfilled, uncounted, waiting to be honored and baptizes itself in the murky poignancy of cheating and being cheated.
 Out of trust, out of hope, out of the promise of new lives and old moments.
 All of them now to be rewritten.
 This, a most personal admission, is strange from Beyonce and yet it’s dazzling.

 Everyone remembers the elevator incident.
-A grainy video showed sister Solange laying H-town hands on the serenely coifed Jigga.
+A grainy video showed sister Solange laying H-town hands on the serenely coiffed Jigga.
 The video went viral.
 Then the theories behind the incident did, too, as everyone wondered whether or not there was trouble in paradise.
 Whispers of Dame Dash’s ex-wife Rachel Roy snuck around the web.
 Rita Ora’s face popped up, too, if only for a moment.
 Paradise?
 No. Resilience?
 Yes.

 Split into three acts, the album opens with her husband’s secrets spilled.
 Each song moves through her courses of grief, from the acceptance and anger that permeates “Pray You Catch Me” on down the rabbit hole to the pillar of strength “Sorry.”
 “Sorry” is particularly ear worming, bells softly chiming around the chorus.
 But the song does so much, showing how emotions can shift in the blink of an eye.
 From, “I ain’t sorry / Boy, bye” and “ He only want me when I’m not there / He better call Becky with the good hair” to “Let’s take a toast to the good life / Suicide before you see this tear fall down my eye.”
 Act 2 begins with “6 Inch,” enticing The Weeknd’s symbolic woman: dazed, unaffected, strong, intoxicating.
 Someone whose savagery can only be matched by acceptance.
 In this act, ending in the gorgeous “Sandcastles,” Beyonce finds a way to work through the broken promises of her younger self (“Daddy Lessons”), which sees her reclaim country to great effect, and then reclaim redemption.
 “Sandcastles” itself is a stunning piano ballad, but the imagery of Jay Z, her adulterous hubby rubbing her ankle as if that is the only space left she trusts him to love, is haunting.
-The third act crescendo’s with the James Blake assisted “Forward,” which reeks of sainthood as his work voice moves the mood toward the tabernacle.
+The third act crescendos with the James Blake assisted “Forward,” which reeks of sainthood as his voice moves the mood toward the tabernacle.
 The reconciliation is complete on “All Night,” for now.
 But Beyonce’s territory is more than just the body of relationship.
 It’s the politics of that body, not only susceptible to defilement by those who count black women as something dangerous and foreign, but by those they count as familiar, whose lines remind them of their fathers and their brothers.

 The video portion of her jaunt through the fragility of promise is layered with yoruba imagery from Laolu Senbanjo, the poetry of belonging and misplacement of Warsan Shire, and the madcap magic of the American south.
-Beyonce now is not just from the south, but of it.
+Beyonce now is not just from the southern United States, but of it.
 Painting herself in the regalia of its cultural contradictions and washing herself in the saltwater of its dashed dreams.
 She turns a tumult of contributors into a tapestry.
 Boots is once again apart of the fray, but there are many others.
 From variant collaborations with Brooklyn multi-disciplinary artist Melo X, to more traditional names like Kevin Garrett, Diplo, Wynter Gordon, The Dream, and Mike Dean.
 Then there are the oddballs.
 Scraps of undercurrent taken from Ezra Koenig, Father John Misty, and Soulja Boy.
 Of course, the features: Jack White (The White Stripes), The Weeknd, James Blake and Kendrick Lamar.
 But there’s more and more.
 Her cup overflows.